ayumi-ayumi/React_Calendar/.github/README.md

 This is the final project for the advenced web development in Frauenloop.

 This App is Calendar and Todo list for someone who learns programming. <br>
-It shows what your todo list for a day and you can tell how much tasks you have done.
+It shows what your todo list for a day and you can see how much tasks you have done.

 ### Skills Demonstrated:
 - react: hooks, props